dotkom/notifier/README.md

 Project lead (chronologically descending)

-- *New lead developer coming* is the current lead developer
+- *(New lead developer coming)* is the current lead developer
-- Michael Johansen was the lead developer of Notifier from 2012 - 2015
+- Michael Johansen was the lead developer of Notifier from v1.0 in 2012 to v5.0 in 2015

 Credz to (chronologically descending)